BA Jewellery and Silversmithing

 You will likely have additional costs for:

 Some programmes also offer study trips and individual field-based projects.
-You will usually be required to pay for:
+You will usually need to pay for:

 Funding